aahmad097/Tritium/README.md

 Below are some of the features being developed:

 * Ability to capture ^C and save state if process was killed manually
-* Ability to randomly choose a set of DCs to auth against
-* Jitter between authentication attempts